Breakfast is one of the hardest meals for meal prep.

 - As a smoothie bowl

-- With lots of add-ins like chia seeds, coconut and flax seed
+- With lots of add-ins like chia seeds, coconut, hemp seed, and/or flax seed

-My FAVORITE smoothie combo: banana, cold brew, cocoa powder, vanilla protein powder, almond milk.
+My FAVORITE smoothie combo: banana, cold brew, cocoa powder, vanilla protein powder, and almond milk.
 It’s like coffee and breakfast all in one.
+It’s hard to improve upon that.

 - With protein powder